-- 1 Open 5-3-1 Payroll Calculations.
+1 Open 5-3-1 Payroll Calculations.

 - 2 Using the data control, select a payroll calculation.

-- 3 On the menu bar, click Options > Update Employees > Update Maximum Only, and select one of the following:
+- 3 On the menu bar, click Options > Update Employees > Update Maximum Only, and then select one of the following:

-- a ALL Employees
+- ALL Employees

-- b 'Current' Employees
+- 'Current' Employees

 - 4 On the File menu, click Save.